divviup/public-docs/docs/glossary.md

 A [DAP](#distributed-aggregation-protocol-dap) aggregator that performs aggregation and collection in response to direction from the Leader.

-The system requirements for a helper are lower than those for a leader.
+The system and network bandwidth requirements for a helper are lower than those for a leader.

 ### Leader